 In other words, after a person becomes a Christian, they should not expect to automatically become holy in the way they conduct themselves.
 Living a holy life requires persistent personal commitment to seeking to live according to God’s will day after day and year after year.

-However, Revelation 15:4a is a scripture passage that may cause many Christians to further question if being holy is a realistic goal.
-This passage states, “Who shall not fear You, O Lord, and glorify Your name?
+However, Revelation 15:4a is a scripture that may cause many Christians to further question if being holy is a realistic goal.
+This scripture states, “Who shall not fear You, O Lord, and glorify Your name?
 For You alone are holy.”

 If only God is holy, how can any human be holy?
 To answer this question, we need to go beyond the explanation of the term holy that was provided by Nelson’s New Illustrated Bible Dictionary in our discussion of what it means to be holy.